 Swiftwater Rescue Courses:

-Click course title for more information.
+Click course title for example of pre-course information.
 Click dates to register.

 In partnership with NOLS Wilderness Medicine

 Click HERE for the current WMI course schedule

 Here are descriptions of some of the courses we offer.
 You can find the courses that are currently scheduled open-enrollment by clicking on the course schedule tab.
 If the course you're interested in isn't currently scheduled, we can always run a specific course for a group of 6 or more.

 If you're looking for something not listed here, please contact us.
 We have put together custom courses for ski patrols, military organizations, SAR teams, guiding companies, rafting groups, etc. Let us create a custom course for you!